Silver

 retailing silver, the firm continued to offer jewelry and luxury furnishings to

 its clients.
-Tiffany and Company is
+Tiffany & Company is

 still active and maintains its long-standing reputation for fine silver and jewelry.

-Advertisement, Gorham Manufacturing Company,
+Advertisement for Gorham Manufacturing Company,

 1852.
-Collection of Brown University Library,
+Brown University Library, Providence, RI.

 The